 Our school doors open at 7:50 AM.
 Students are expected to leave the school grounds by 3:30 PM.
 Supervision is not provided before and after school, however; teachers are on door duty before and after school beginning at 7:50 AM.
 The children are expected to keep off the grass before and after school.
 Children should go home/to their ride or carpool upon school dismissal.
-Students electing to walk to the YMCA across 168th Street after dismissal must cross at designated crosswalks for their safety.
+St. Stephen the Martyr School does not supervise students electing to walk to the YMCA across 168th Street after dismissal.
+Students are NOT permitted to wait for rides on the playground because St. Stephen the Martyr School does not provide supervision on the playground.
+Any students on the playground will be sent to the office to call about their ride.
+See below for details regarding late pick-up.